 Think about times you have experienced with your family or others.
 Are there writing opportunities hidden within those adventures?
 As you reflect, envision not only the delightful events, but also the difficult situations.
 Pray for God to open your storehouse of memories and show you ones that need to be shared so others may learn about Him.
 Take out photos to help you reminisce.
 As you relive special times, choose one photo and in sixty seconds write down everything you see in it.
 Then, as you are drawn into the scene, ask God to direct your writing in such a way that others will see Him more clearly.

 I left the American Christian Writers’ Conference ready to conquer some of the “giants” of writerdom, including lack of time and fear of rejection.
 The instructors, as always, delighted me with their wealth of information and inspirational words.
 And, as always, I felt armed to do battle.
 My excitement was at a peak, and I was ready to write.

 But, I also knew another giant was awaiting me on the drive home and would follow me into the house.
 That was the hardest one for me to escape.
 I call him Big Blue.

 Recognizing the Giant

 I brush him off, but he sits near me and notes how solitary I seem.
 Some may call him post-conference blues or depression.
-I’m not sure if this is a classified condition, but it happens when I leave a conference feeling so inspired, yet so empty of those relationships and people I’ve been with—people a little “strange” about the lure of writing, like I am.
+I’m not sure if this is a classified condition, but it happens when I leave a conference feeling inspired, yet empty of those relationships and people I’ve been with—people a little “strange” about the lure of writing, like I am.

 Share Your Experience

 Often a speaker addresses more than writing techniques.
 Did one encourage you to a deeper prayer life?
 Share the inspiration you received.
-Did an article or book writer relate an unforgettable experience that motivated or inspired you?
+Did an article or book writer relate a testimony or answer to prayer?
 Pass along those words to comfort and hearten others.
 Network your experience, but also network your feelings.

 Seek Immediate Writing Opportunities